-PSCI 332 Ancient and Medieval Political Thought (CORE-Western Civilization)
+PSCI 332 Ancient and Medieval Political Thought

 Prerequisite: Fulfillment of the Historical Analysis section of the Core or permission of the instructor.
-(First semester-as needed/3 credits)
+(First semester-odd years/3 credits)

 A critical examination of the political writings of classical and medieval philosophers.
 Emphasis will be on the development and evolution of concepts such as democracy, justice, citizenship, community and the relationship between church and state.